 Arrest Reports and Criminal Charges

-The prosecutor will either:
+The prosecutor will typically either:

-However, prosecutors' initial charges are subject to change.
+Keep in mind that prosecutors' initial charges are subject to change.
 For example, a prosecutor may not make a final decision on what charges to file until after a preliminary hearing, which may take place more than a month after arrest.

 The Role of a Grand Jury

 If a felony is involved, prosecutors sometimes leave it to grand juries to decide whether charges should be filed.
 Grand juries are similar to regular trial juries (called "petit juries") in that they are made up of randomly selected individuals.
-The grand jurors listen to evidence and decide whether charges should be brought against an individual (that is, they decide whether to "indict" someone).
+The grand jurors listen to evidence and decide whether charges should be brought against an individual—that is, they decide whether to "indict" someone.